 The AAFP offers multiple tools for implementing AIM-HI in physician practices.
-Another key resource published in May, the e-book Diagnosis and Management of Obesity(26 page PDF), is available as a free download.
+Another key resource published in May, the e-book Diagnosis and Management of Obesity(0 bytes), is available as a free download.

 The second, a resolution asking the AMA to officially designate obesity as a disease brought AAFP resident delegate Michelle Cooke, M.D., of Atlanta, to the microphone during the reference committee hearing.
 Specifically, the proposal asked the AMA to "recognize obesity as a disease state with multiple pathophysiological aspects requiring a range of interventions to advance obesity treatment and prevention."

 "In addition to the significant comorbid conditions associated with obesity -- heart disease, stroke, type 2 diabetes, to name a few -- obesity has significant costs to our health care system," Cooke testified, citing a CDC statistic that estimated the nation spent $147 billion in 2008 on obesity-related care.
 "By recognizing obesity as a disease, we can better focus treatment for our patients," she said.

 Others, including Illinois State Medical Society delegate Theodore Kanellakes, M.D., pointed out that regardless of the causes of obesity, which some opponents held out as a rationale for denying it disease status, "In order to get reimbursed, we need to take this step."
 His remarks referred to the fact that although Medicare covers a series of primary care visits for obesity counseling, private health insurers often do not provide the same coverage.